 Ainnelise Niyvold Liundbye UPDATED: 23 JAN 2020

-It was designed by the Polish-French monument sculptor Paul Landowski and subsequently built by the Brazilian civil engineer, designer and constructor Heitor da Silva Costa in collaboration with the French engineer Albert Caquot and the Romanian sculptor Gheorghe Leonida.
+The Jesus statue in Rio was designed by the Polish-French monument sculptor Paul Landowski and subsequently built by the civil engineer, designer and constructor Heitor da Silva Costa from Brazil, in collaboration with the French engineer Albert Caquot and the Romanian sculptor Gheorghe Leonida.

-First stop is the Maracanã Stadium, officially called Estádio Mário Filho, built for the 1950 FIFA World Cup.
-The outcome of the final match was not quite what the successful football nation Brazil had hoped for since they most unexpectedly lost to Uruguay!
+Start at the Maracanã Stadium, officially called Estádio Mário Filho, built for the 1950 FIFA World Cup.
+The outcome of the final match was not quite what the successful football nation Brazil had hoped for, since they most unexpectedly lost to Uruguay!

 It was at the time of construction intended to be the largest stadium in the world.
 Actually, around 200,000 spectators watched the World Cup match on it.
 However, in the 1990s its capacity was greatly reduced due to new safety measures.
 Up to the 2014 FIFA World Cup it again underwent significant changes which amounted to 500 million dollars.